fhircast/sandbox.js/README.md

 3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
 The hub response will be shown in the gray box.
 4. You can monitor the hub and client endpoints in this text area.
 The log entries starting with '📡HUB:' and '🖥️CLIENT:' describe backend messages relevant to the standard.
 Frontend messages can be seen in your browser console using the browser developer tools.
 The log entries starting with '🔧UI:' and '🚀WEBSOCKET:' are not relevant to the standard.
 They provide information about internal operations.

-Next, you can use the [PACS client](https://pacs-fhircast.azurewebsites.net/)  to subscripe and receive events from the hub.
+Next, use the [PACS client](https://pacs-fhircast.azurewebsites.net/)  to subscripe and receive events from the hub.
 Check the hub.callback input box value of this client.
 How does it differ from the hub?

 Finally, add the [EMR](https://emr-fhircast.azurewebsites.net/), [AI](https://ai-fhircast.azurewebsites.net/)  and [reporting](https://reporting-fhircast.azurewebsites.net/) clients to simulate a complete workflow.